Change SAP IDoc Status – When do you need to change the status?

 You can also use the SAP programs RBDINPUT – Processing incoming IDocs and RBDOUTPU – Processing of outgoing IDocs for processing.

 SAP IDoc Status 68 – Incorrect or “unwanted” IDocs are physically deleted only in exceptions.
-As a rule, you manually transfer these IDocs in SAP to the status 68 “Errors, no further processing”.
+Manually Delete – As a rule, you manually transfer these IDocs in SAP to the status 68 “Error, no further processing”.
 You also set this status state in the IDoc via the above report.
 Or you can work with the “Restrict and Process” function from the context menu.
 For the physical deletion of IDocs there is transaction WE11 (Report: RSETESTD).

-Would you like to learn more about this topic?
+Would you like to learn more about data exchange SAP ERP with SAP System and NON SAP systems?
 Or are you interested in the mes SAP IDoc Monitor or our products, solutions, SAP consulting and support?
 You can also visit the other posts on our website.
 Or just talk to us.
 We look forward to seeing you.